Nicholas Quinn Rosenkranz

-Nicholas Quinn Rosenkranz (born November 28, 1970) is an American constitutional law scholar, professor, and Broadway producer.
+Nicholas Quinn Rosenkranz (born November 28, 1970) is an American legal scholar.
 He writes and teaches in the fields of constitutional law, statutory interpretation, and federal jurisdiction.
 He is the son of billionaire investor and philanthropist Robert Rosenkranz.

 Rosenkranz clerked for Justice Anthony Kennedy and served as an attorney-advisor in the Office of Legal Counsel.
 He regularly contributes legal commentary for news media, including Fox News, PBS, C-SPAN, and other media organizations.
 His work has been cited by Supreme Court Justices Samuel Alito and Clarence Thomas.

 Early life

-Family

 Rosenkranz is the son of billionaire investor Robert Rosenkranz and Margaret "Peggy" Hill.
 His father is Jewish.
 His sister, Stephanie Rosenkranz Hessler, is also a legal scholar and a fellow at the Manhattan Institute.

-Education

 Rosenkranz is a graduate of Phillips Academy, Yale University (Bachelor of Arts, English, 1992), and Yale Law School (Juris Doctor, 1999).
 At law school, he was also an Olin Fellow in Law and Economics.